 10. Best limescale remover for washing machines: Dettol Mould and Mildew Spray

 How do you get rid of thick limescale?

 Limescale is also known as calcium carbonate and is the result of hard water.
-The deposits leave metal surfaces and glass looking cloudy and grubby even when you’ve scrubbed them clean.
+The chalk-like deposits are left on anything that comes into contact with hard (and often warm) water, such as taps, shower heads, tiles, toilets, glass and washing machines, looking cloudy and grubby even when you’ve scrubbed them clean.

-You need something to break down the deposits.
-For thick limescale, some Mumsnet users rate gel products rather than sprays as they cling to the surface, giving the ingredients longer to act.
+To get rid of thick limescale, you need something to break down the deposits, such as a limescale remover (which comes in a spray, gel and powder form) or natural remedies, such as lemon juice, citric acid or vinegar.
+Some Mumsnet users rate gel products rather than sprays as they cling to the surface, giving the ingredients longer to act.

-Others prefer natural remedies like lemon juice or citric acid (basically the acid you’d find in lemon juice).
-Just mix with water to make a paste and cover any surface affected by limescale.
+For homemade natural remedies, just mix your product with water to make a paste and cover any surface affected by limescale.

 On ceramic and porcelain, like toilets, you can use an old pumice stone to gently rub away the limescale below the water level.

 Some limescale removers have high concentrations of acid, which may damage chrome taps.
 Before using any limescale remover, we recommend that you read the label and follow the instructions on the bottle.

 Whether you buy a limescale remover or create your own, you need to regularly break down the deposits to prevent unwanted limescale build-ups, which can cause problems with your pipes.

 You can get rid of limescale for good with water softeners, but these are costly.
 Water softener devices are fitted into your home to reduce the hardness of the water, but they can cost anywhere between £300 and £1,000.